jm4R/mapp/README.md

 ========
 This is headers only library that requires C++11.
 So just include `mapp.hpp` to your code.

-Please als note that this repository is dependent on miniaudio git submodule, so clone recursive, e.g.:
+Please also note that this repository is dependent on miniaudio git submodule, so clone recursive, e.g.:

     git clone --recursive https://github.com/jm4R/mapp.git